-What Car Expenses Can You Deduct for Business Driving?
+What Car Expenses Can You Deduct For Business Driving?

 Do you use a vehicle in your business?
 Then the good news is that as a business owner, you can deduct expenses for the use of a car for business purposes for your driving and your employee’s driving.